thejoshwolfe/yauzl/README.md

 the read stream provides the decompressed data.
 If this zipfile is already closed (see `close()`), the `callback` will receive an `err`.

-It's possible for the `readStream` to emit errors for several reasons.
+It's possible for the `readStream` it to emit errors for several reasons.
 For example, if zlib cannot decompress the data, the zlib error will be emitted from the `readStream`.
 Two more error cases are if the decompressed data has too many or too few actual bytes compared to the reported byte count from the entry's `uncompressedSize` field.